 Overview.
 The deployment of Artificial Intelligence systems in multiple domains of society raises fundamental challenges and concerns, such as accountability, liability, fairness, transparency and privacy.
 The dynamic nature of AI systems requires a new set of skills informed by ethics, law, and policy to be applied throughout the life cycle of such systems: design, development and deployment.
 It also involves ongoing collaboration among data scientists, computer scientists, lawyers and ethicists.
 Tackling these challenges calls for an interdisciplinary approach: deconstructing these issues by discipline and reconstructing with an integrated mindset, principles and practices between data science, ethics and law.
 This course aims to do so by bringing together students with diverse disciplinary backgrounds into teams that work together on joint tasks in an intensive series of in-class sessions.
 These sessions will include lectures, discussions, and group work.

-This unique course also brings together students from three institutes: Cornell Tech, Tel Aviv University, and Technion with instructors and teaching assistants from each.
+This unique course also brings together students from four institutes: Boston University, Tel Aviv University, the Technion and Bocconi University with instructors and teaching assistants from each.

 For Interested Instructors.
 Fill out this form to receive updates about the release of the course materials.
 You can read more about the course in this poster from the Workshop on Co-Development of Computer Science and Law 2020 at DIMACS, Rutgers University.

 Prof. Avigdor Gal